eclipse-sumo/sumo/docs/web/docs/Tools/Misc.md

 ## Retrieving parameters from measurements of individual vehicles

 To obtain mean and deviation a number of values must be obtained from the data set.
-The following is recommenced:
+The following is recommended:

 - **accel**: the maximum (or high percentile) acceleration for each vehicle
-- **deccel**: the maximum (or high percentile) deceleration for each vehicle
+- **decel**: the maximum (or high percentile) deceleration for each vehicle
 - **speedFactor**: the maximum (or high percentile) quotient of speed/speedLimit for each vehicle